 23. Colour trends of Chiffon and georgette sarees change very often.
 You can stitch contrasting colour chiffon or net material beneath the saree to give it a double shade.

 24. Silk sarees with cut work are trending right now.
 If you have a single colour plain saree, you can try cut work.
 Choose the colour of pallu or contrasting colour of saree body to do the cut work.
 It also suits ladies of any age, and its fashion never fades easily.
 You can also do cut work at chest part and pallu areas only.

 25. Never throw to dust bin your very old sarees.
 From the undamaged areas, cut small square pieces.
 You can cut similar pieces of different colour sarees and stitch them to a dark shaded saree as patches.

-Read a few more articles on recycling old things .
+Read a few articles on recycling old things.
+Here is the page link.
 Click on the images in the gallery to read